 Change Data Capture (CDC) is a data integration technique that tracks and captures changes made to data within a database in real-time.
 This continuous stream of data updates provides a powerful foundation for a wide range of applications, particularly in the realm of Artificial Intelligence (AI) and Machine Learning (ML).

-• Real-Time Data Streaming: Enables continuous data flow, crucial for AI/ML models that require real-time insights and responsiveness.
+• Real-Time Data Streaming – Enables continuous data updates, crucial for AI/ML models and real-time analytics.

 Tired of complex, lag-prone data updates?
 With Hevo’s CDC capabilities, ensure your data is always up-to-date across all systems.
 Our no-code platform can empower you to: